Bears-R-Us/arkouda/cpp-comparison/README.md

 ### `build-df-write.py`
 This file is building a dataframe with 2 columns, named `col1` and `col2` with integer columns of size 10**8.
 If you use this file, the programs will "just work" as I've given them to you (you might need to update the path to where you'd like it to go though).

+### `time-ak-read.py`
+I spent almost no time on this, since I assume you already know how to read and time for Arkouda reads, but this is what I used...

 ## Compiling
 Compilation command: `g++ read-parquet.cpp -O3 -std=c++17 <include/link flags>`